CS 222: AI Agents and Simulations

 Extra Credit: Agent Tournament (1 point)

-For extra credit, submit your strongest persona to participate in a class-wide tournament.
-Your agent will be evaluated based on how well it adheres to the simulation guidelines and performs in competitive scenarios.
+For extra credit, you can also submit a persona to participate in a class-wide tournament.
+Your agent will be evaluated based on how well it does compared to other agents from your classmates.

 Grading